|

 achievements in the field of aviation.
 In 1981 she was named a member of the

-Canadian Aviation Hall of Fame. |
+Canadian Aviation Hall of Fame.

 |

-Molly Reilly. |
+'Molly' Reilly. |

-Lindsay, Ontario February 25, 1922.
+24, 1980.
 In 1939.
-Molly tried to sign up with
+Molly tried to sign up with the Royal Canadian Air

-the Royal Canadian Air Force, but they were not accepting women until 1941
+Force, but they were not accepting women until 1941 when the Women’s’

-and she worked in the photographic area to get to fly.
-She learned to fly
+to get to fly.
+She

-after the war and in 1959 became a full time charter pilot where she was the
+1959, she became a full time charter pilot

-first woman in Canada be a captain.
-She became the first woman to be a
+She became the 1st woman to be a corporate pilot in Canada

-corporate pilot in Canada when she was Chief Pilot for Canadian Utilities
+when she was Chief Pilot for Canadian Utilities Company in 1965. .She

-Company.
-She is a member of the Canadian Aviation Hall of Fame.
+member of the Canadian Aviation Hall of Fame in 1994.
+(2017)

 |